-As of the date of this proxy statement, the Compensation Committee has not determined if it will recommend additional adjustments to base salaries during 2022 for executive officers.
-The Compensation Committee has determined it will continue to forego annual cash bonus awards in light of the continuing fluctuations in overall market conditions.
-In addition, for 2022 the Compensation Committee has approved awards of 25,000 shares of restricted stock for each of Mr. Allen and Mr. Davis and 200,000 stock options to Mr. J. T. Gill.
+During 2022 the Compensation Committee also awarded annual grants of 25,000 shares of restricted stock for each of Mr. Davis and Mr. Allen and 200,000 stock options to Mr. J. T. Gill.
 The Company and the Compensation Committee will continue to evaluate the Company's compensation structure to assure that it remains competitive for the size and scope of the organization.